MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/why-develop-an-outlook-social-connector-provider.md

 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 3e8cf5a1-31d1-4d69-8db3-511b6880eb89
-description: "An Outlook Social Connector (OSC) provider allows Office users to view within an Office client application an aggregation of social information updates applied on a professional or social network site.
-SharePoint Server, SharePoint Workspace, Lync client, and all Office client applications that support presence information and the Contact Card support the OSC."
+description: "An Outlook Social Connector (OSC) provider allows Office users to view within an Office client application an aggregation of social information updates applied on a professional or social network site."
 ---

-# Why Develop an Outlook Social Connector Provider
+# Why develop an Outlook Social Connector provider

 An Outlook Social Connector (OSC) provider allows Office users to view within an Office client application an aggregation of social information updates applied on a professional or social network site.
 SharePoint Server, SharePoint Workspace, Lync client, and all Office client applications that support presence information and the Contact Card support the OSC.